dotnet/docs-maui/docs/ios/deployment/overview.md

 - `<RuntimeIdentifier>` – the runtime identifier (RID) for the project.
 Set to `ios-arm64`.
 - `<CodesignKey>` – the name of the distribution certificate you installed into Keychain Access on your Mac build host.
 - `<CodesignProvision>` – the provisioning profile name.
 This is the name you entered in the Apple Developer portal when creating your provisioning profile.
-- `<CodesignEntitlement>` – the name of the entitlements file.
+- `<CodesignEntitlements>` – the name of the entitlements file.
 Set to `Entitlements.plist`.
 This setting need only be specified if you're using entitlements.
 - `<ArchiveOnBuild>` – a boolean value that indicates whether to build the app package.
 Set to `true`.
 - `<TcpPort>` – the TCP port on which to communicate with your Mac build host.
 Set to `58181`.
 - `<ServerAddress>` – the IP address of your Mac build host.